-- If you are concerned that a child might be in immediate danger or at risk of significant harm, you must act immediately. - Report your concerns directly to a member of the safeguarding team, as soon as you are able. - In the first instance our Designated Safeguarding Lead: - Nasif Elayyan - If the DSL is unavailable, please report to our deputy DSLs - Anthony Riley - Olivia Mottram - If no-one from your safeguarding team is available, speak to the most senior member of staff on site.
+- If you are concerned that a child might be in immediate danger or at risk of significant harm, you must act immediately. - Report your concerns directly to a member of the safeguarding team, as soon as you are able. - In the first instance our Designated Safeguarding Lead: - Nasif Elayyan - If the DSL is unavailable, please report to our deputy DSLs - Matt Lowe - o Lauren Kavanagh - If no-one from your safeguarding team is available, speak to the most senior member of staff on site.

-- Record your concerns using the school's Safeguarding designated reporting system as soon as possible. - Record the full date and time, location, your name, and role and keep your record as factual as possible. - Use full names, not initials as we need to be able to identify who individuals are. - Use the child's own words where applicable and enclose any direct quotes in quotation marks. - If marks or injuries have been observed, record these on a body map.
+- Record your concerns using the school's Safeguarding designated reporting system as soon as possible. - Record the full date and time, location, your name, and role and keep your record as factual as possible. - Use full names, not initials as we need to be able to identify who individuals are. - Use the child's own words where applicable and enclose any direct quotes in quotation marks. - If marks or injuries have been observed, this should be documented by the Doctor and they will record these on a body map.
 (Do not take photographs).